 All of the funds raised go toward keeping families connected, despite parental incarceration and the added challenges brought by COVID-19.

-In a world and a time that is so uncertain, now more than ever, we must continue fostering the familial bonds between incarcerated parents and their children.
-For the past 33 years, Foreverfamily has upheld its mission: To inspire hope in children of incarcerated mothers and fathers, to help children become successful adults, to strengthen their families, and to share our considerable experience with communities worldwide to do the same.
+Now more than ever, we must continue fostering the familial bonds between incarcerated parents and their children.
+For the past 34 years, Foreverfamily has upheld its mission: To inspire hope in children of incarcerated mothers and fathers, to help children become successful adults, to strengthen their families, and to share our considerable experience with communities worldwide to do the same.
 One way we have done that is through our family visitation program.
-In light of COVID-19, we have not changed that.
+In light of COVID-19, our children haven't seen their parents in person for over a year, and there's no indication of when prisons may resume in-person visitation, but we have been bridging the gap so family bonds remain strong.
 As our “new normal” has turned virtual so too have our family visitations.

-In addition to family visitation, we provide school supplies (this includes internet service, tablets, and a bookbag full of supplies) to all school-age children.
-The cost of one tablet and internet service is about $75.
-A typical school supply pack costs $60 plus mailing.
-We provide families with gift cards to purchase necessities such as toiletries, food, and water.
-The cost for one gift card is $100.
+In addition to family visitation, we provide school supplies and when needed, gift cards to purchase necessities such as toiletries, food, and water.
 Foreverfamily has continuously worked to ensure that every child has the love of family and the necessary supports to thrive.
 We can continue to do so through the support and donations of the community.